arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-6.md

 as a communication channel. it's a way for the code to send information back to its caller, back to the past.
 It says:

-> I don't knwo who used to run before me,
+> I don't know who used to run before me,
 > but it had to pass me the correct value of `count`

 You can use the same trick to send information forward to the future